-The game pad controller can be used for all kinds of interactive purposes, especially for robot control as well as in writing computer games (see Chapter X).
+The game pad controller can be used for all kinds of interactive purposes, especially for robot control as well as in writing computer games.
 Let us write a simple game pad based robot controller.
 Enter the program below and run it.